shakacode/react_on_rails/README.md

 ---

 Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
-We're actively looking for new projects.
-If you like **React on Rails**, please consider contacting me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
+We're actively looking for new projects involving React, React-Native, and Rails.
+Please contact me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
 Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
 [Click here](http://www.shakacode.com/work/index.html) for more information.

 We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
-In addition to React.js and Rails, we're doing react-native iOS and Android apps!
+In addition to React.js and Rails, we're doing React-Native iOS and Android apps!

 Whether you have a new project or need help on an existing project, feel free to contact me directly at [justin@shakacode.com](mailto:justin@shakacode.com) and thanks in advance for any referrals!